2025 Projects

 Community Appreciation and Annual Events

-Throughout the year, OCCA brings people together to honor the natural beauty of Otsego County and the ongoing work to protect and preserve it.
-Whether you’re a member, volunteer, donor, or simply a nature enthusiast, we invite you to join us at one of our signature events.
-This includes our Garden Parties at Mohican Farm and our Annual Dinner, held at Creekside Station in Hartwick—a celebration of community, conservation, and good food.
-Later in the season, we’ll gather at Gilbert Lake State Park for our Member and Donor Appreciation Picnic, where we recognize the people who make our work possible.
+Our signature events include seasonal Garden Parties at Mohican Farm and our Annual Dinner at Creekside Station in Hartwick, an evening that celebrates community, conservation, and good food.
+Later in the year, we come together at Gilbert Lake State Park for our Member and Donor Appreciation Picnic, a relaxed day dedicated to thanking the people who make our work possible.

-We're also currently accepting nominations for the OCCA Conservationist of the Year Award.
-This annual honor, presented by the OCCA Board of Directors at our Annual Dinner, recognizes an individual, group, or organization that has made a significant contribution to environmental conservation, education, or stewardship in Otsego County.
-If you know someone who goes above and beyond to protect our natural resources, we’d love to hear about them!
+We also accept nominations year round for the OCCA Conservationist of the Year Award.
+This honor, presented each year by the OCCA Board of Directors at the Annual Dinner, recognizes an individual, group, or organization that has made a significant contribution to environmental stewardship, conservation, or education in Otsego County.
+If you know someone who is making a meaningful difference, we would love to hear from you.